| | |

 | |

-On sunny days the action moves outside.
-At one of the many bars and cafés, take a seat on the terrace or in the beer garden, order a cool beer or chilled glass of Moravian wine, and watch the world go by.
-You will find the time just slips away!
+While the warm, cosy pubs may draw you in during the winter, on sunny days the action moves outside.
+Take a seat on the terrace or in the beer garden of one of the many bars or cafés, order a cold beer or a chilled glass of Moravian wine, and watch the world go by.
+You will find that time just slips away!

 Where to Stay in Prague